biobakery/permaBrioche/README.md

-##### [Replace the contents of this README.MD file with the appropriate "Users manual" needed for the tool]

-# Bioconductor Package Template

 ## Introduction

 > This page gives details concerning guiding principles and formatting required for Bioconductor packages.
 Also see [Official Bioconductor Package Guidelines](https://bioconductor.org/developers/package-guidelines/) for more information.